Smart and Connected Health

 Due to recent technological advances (e.g. high-throughput computing), medicine is on the threshold of a sector-wide transformation.
 These innovations have the potential to accelerate discovery, facilitate the delivery of high-quality healthcare, improve patient outcomes, decrease costs, and address the complexity of challenging health problems such as cancer, heart disease, and diabetes.
 Realizing the promise of disruptive transformation in health and health care will require well-coordinated, multidisciplinary approaches that draw from social, behavioral, economic, and computer science disciplines, as well as engineering, medicine, and biology.
 The Smart and Connected Health initiative is therefore designed to encourage multidisciplinary approaches and greater collaboration between academic, industry, and nonprofit sectors.
 It also aims to establish better linkages between fundamental science, clinical practice and technology development, and deployment and use.

-There are currently three Smart and Connected Health projects in the HCIRB portfolio:
+Smart and Connected Health projects in the HCIRB portfolio:

 “Intelligent Information Sharing: Advancing Teamwork in Complex Care”